trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 ### 3.Continuous Data Streaming:

 * Start Data Transmission: Begin streaming data from the source device to the target device.
 * Monitor Data Transfer: Use monitoring tools or software to observe data transmission rates and ensure the data is being sent continuously.
+Example of a [Root Cause Analysis](https://trumpfheller.github.io/testing/bt_rootCause_BTClassic.html)

 ### 4.Metrics Collection: